Shall I do this myself or is it worth paying someone else to do it? We ask ourselves that question all the time.

 The concept of a warehouse has evolved from a large building with a solid roof to a “smart” building which tracks individual items, uses cutting-edge automation to cut labour costs, and generates data that helps you keep improving your processes.

 In the past, the bulk of the value of warehousing was the commercial real estate which it sat on, and as the value of land rose, the value of your “asset” increased.
 But in the future, it will be the technological capabilities within your warehouse that will be the major source of value.
 Whether a company can keep up with technological change will decide whether warehousing becomes an asset or, in fact, a liability.

 In 2012, Amazon spent $775m acquiring Kiva Systems, which became Amazon Robotics.
-It now has 30,000 small robots across its warehouses, picking items from containers and transporting them around the warehouse.
+As of 2020, Amazon had 200,000 robots working in warehouses, picking items from containers and transporting them around the warehouse.
 Deutsche Bank has estimated that if Amazon implemented the technology across all of its fulfilment centres, it would provide an annual saving of $22bn.